miloyip/nativejson-benchmark/README.md

 Libraries with Git repository are included as submodule in `thirdparty` path.
 Other libraries are add as files in `thirdparty` path.

 All libraries are latest version on 8 Sep 2014.
 The exact commit of submodule can be navigated at [here](https://github.com/miloyip/nativejson-benchmark/tree/master/thirdparty).

+To measure the overheads of the benchmark process, a `strdup` test is added for comparison.
+It simply allocate and copy the input string in Parse and Stringify benchmark.

 Besides, some libraries was tried to integrated in this benchmark but failed: